-Whilst it is a positive step that we can now talk, search, shop, play, find love and experience all of the other far reaching benefits of the Internet, as with everything in life, there can't be a positive without a negative.
-Internet Addiction Disorder (IAD) is the term used to describe excessive computer use which begins to interfere with daily life.
-As it stands, IAD is not officially recognised as a clinical disorder, though an increasing body of research and evidence is establishing internet addiction as a public health concern, with many leading health experts now advising it be officially recognised as a clinical disorder.
+Although IAD is not officially recognised as a clinical disorder, an increasing body of research and evidence is establishing internet addiction as a public health concern, with many leading health experts now advising it should be officially recognised as a clinical disorder.

-The condition exists in many subtypes, all of which are essentially characterised by excessive, overwhelming or inappropriate use of online activities, which if done in person would usually be considered negative.
+The condition exists in many subtypes, all of which are essentially characterised by the excessive, overwhelming or inappropriate use of online activities, which, if done in person, would usually be considered negative.
 For example, compulsive gambling, shopping, pornography use or gaming.

-Internet addiction disorder covers a variety of compulsive Internet activities including the following:
+Internet addiction disorder covers a variety of compulsive activities, including the following:

 Cybersex and pornography

-Though the Internet is often a great way of escaping reality, spending excessive amounts of time on the Internet engaging in cybersex, viewing pornography, spending time in adult chat rooms or carrying out relationships in online fantasy worlds can begin to have negative repercussions on an individuals real life relationships.
+Though the Internet is often a great way of escaping reality, spending excessive amounts of time online engaging in cybersex, viewing pornography or carrying out relationships in online fantasy worlds can begin to have negative repercussions on an individual's real-life relationships.

-On the World Wide Web we are able to change our identity, remain anonymous and engage in fantasies all from the privacy of our own homes.
-Whilst this is fine in moderation, compulsively participating in any of these activities can lead to individuals neglecting their real life relationships, career and emotional well-being.
+On the internet, we can change our identity, remain anonymous and engage in fantasies all from the privacy of our own homes.
+Whilst this is fine in moderation, compulsively participating in any of these activities can lead to individuals neglecting their real-life relationships, career and emotional well-being.